Ohio State vs. Nebraska NCAA Football Odds, Plays and Insights | November 6, 2021

 Nebraska Stats and Trends

-- The Cornhuskers covered the spread in their only game when underdogs by 15 points or more.
+- The Cornhuskers have been underdogs by 15 points or more once this season and covered the spread.

-- Nebraska's games this season have hit the over three times in eight opportunities (37.5%).

-- Nebraska is 3-4 against the spread and 3-5 overall when the team records more than 19.3 points.
+- Nebraska is 3-4 against the spread and 3-5 overall when the team puts up more than 19.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.